olaor/olaor.github.io/_posts/2021-03-23-setting-up-github.io.md

 Well, you could go for a [wordpress.com](https://www.wordpress.com) Free account.
 But it's a lot of clicking and choices and gui stuff and you are going to end up with a paid plan quite fast.
+Paying $40 for mapping in your own domain name is a steep price for a `ServerAlias` line in a config somewhere.
 That's probably the same for other mainstream hosted blog sites.
 So I opted out of that whole thing.

 ### Static blog generators